domRiddle/ASF/Setting-up.md

 - You can put your login in `SteamLogin` field and your password in `SteamPassword` field
 - Or you can leave them empty

 Doing the first thing will allow ASF to automatically use your account credentials during startup, so you won't need to input them manually each time ASF needs them.
-You can however decide to omit them, in which case they're not saved but ASF won't be able to automatically start without your help and you'll need to input them during runtime.
+You can however decide to omit them, in which case they're not being saved, so ASF won't be able to automatically start without your help and you'll need to input them during runtime.

 ASF requires your login credentials because it includes its own implementation of Steam client and needs the same details to log in as the one that you use yourself.
 Your login credentials are not saved anywhere but on your PC in ASF `config` directory only, our web config generator is client-based which means that the code is run locally in your browser to generate valid ASF configs, without details you're inputting ever leaving your PC in the first place, so there is no need to worry about any possible sensitive data leak.
 Still, if you for whatever reason don't want to put your credentials there, we understand that, and you can put them manually later in generated files, or omit them entirely and put them only in ASF command prompt.
 More on security matter can be found in configuration section.